top of page

 4. Financial Literacy: Building Security and Freedom

 Money may not buy happiness, but it does buy options, peace of mind, and freedom.
-Understanding how to manage, save, and grow your finances is a core life skill for personal growth.
-When you feel in control of your money, you often feel more in control of your life as a whole.
+Understanding how to manage, save, and grow your finances is a core life skill for long-term personal growth.
+When you feel more in control of your money, you often feel more in control of your life as a whole.

 Why it matters: